Clown Phobia: Causes, Effects, And Treatments

 What about clowns scares people?

 Several factors can be at play in the cause of a person's clown phobia.
 Clown makeup and costumes often exaggerate certain body parts, such as the nose, feet, and hands.
 The makeup might also be scary or disturbing.
 Some people see these characteristics as funny, whereas others see them as unpleasant.
-To these people, it may be challenging to identify a clown's true intent and emotion, as its facial expression is painted to make the person seem happy, sad, or scary.
+To people with a fear of clowns, it may be challenging to identify a clown's true intent and emotion, as its facial expression is painted to make the person seem happy, sad, or scary.

 In addition to clowns looking unusual, they often behave differently.
 These anti-social and off-the-wall traits can further add to feelings of unease.
 This effect can be observed in how contemporary films have cashed in on the "evil clown" idea, which may further contribute to this phobia.